 It is paramount to know what will happen if your lawyer dies or retires while still hired to offer you services.
-Most people who are hiring lawyers feel uncomfortable to ask this question, but you should not take any risks.
+Most people who are feel uncomfortable to ask this question, but you should not take any risks.
 Ideally, a client service provider professional will always have a plan to ensure that their clients are taken care of no matter what happens in future.

 You should have the following answers:

 • That your lawyer has a plan for another person to take over your issue without interrupting the service in case he or she dies or retires